loading-sasu/simplehosting-cli/README.md

  Downloading htdocs/user/pages: ✔
 ```

 And done.
-If I want to sync back my local page to the remote website, I can use the `direction` argument
+If you want to sync back you local pages to the remote website, you can use the `direction` argument

 ```bash
  ❯ simple sync --recursive htdocs/user/pages up